chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 - General skills for repairing electronics and other hardware gadgets would render them chances of putting the skills in practice to achieve litle household income for sustainability and the succesful ones would advance their skills with time.
 At least with the skills and knowledge on electronic repair ,the soldering skill alone can put food on the table,whatever i say in this making movement is what i have been through.
 ﻿
+<h1>Project SDG's</h1>

+<h2>SDG 1 No poverty</h2>

+***End poverty in all its forms everywhere.***

+<h3>My project or innovation has positive impact towards this goal in the following way:</h3>

+- It allows people affected by poverty to work as  electronic technicians or otherwise secures their livelihood.
+- It is both attainable for people with low economic capital, possibly living in poor rural areas, and raises their living standards.

+<h5>HOW?</h5>

+**learn from the pictures.**

+<h2>local tools</h2>

+- Local portable charcoal metal/wire stove as shown above
+<h2>SDG 8:Decent work and economic growth</h2>

+***Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all in a long run.***

+<h3>My project or innovation has positive impact towards this goal in the following ways:</h3>

+- It  promotes entrepreneurship and/or creates jobs.
+- It creates opportunities for youth without a job or education
 <h1>Team members</h1>
 ﻿Initiated the idea ,and joined by the students of junior express vocational training school during the critical making mentoring period and i was able to train atleast one member from each department ,they have driving department,tailoring ,saloon and hair dressing ,catering,carpentry and joinnery etc ,at least each member was able to acquire a soldering skill .their names are;